George Floyd protests in New York City: Response by district attorneys

 In New York City, each of the five boroughs has its own district attorney.
 On June 5, the Manhattan district attorney, Cyrus Vance Jr., announced that his office would be declining to prosecute those arrested for unlawful assembly or disorderly conduct.
 According to existing policy, the cases would remain on the books for six months and acted upon only if the defendant committed an additional crime.
 In a statement, he said, "The prosecution of protesters charged with these low-level offenses undermines critical bonds between law enforcement and the communities we serve."
 Brooklyn district attorney Eric Gonzalez similarly announced his intention to decline prosecuting unlawful assembly, and added violating curfew to the lesser charges his office would pass on.
-Police Benevolent Association president Patrick J. lynch called Gonzalez's decision a "dereliction of duty".
-In the Bronx, district attorney Darcel D. Clark is issuing a summons instead of prosecuting for unlawful assembly or violating curfew.
+Police Benevolent Association president Patrick J. Lynch called Gonzalez's decision a "dereliction of duty".
+In the Bronx, district attorney Darcel Clark issued summonses instead of prosecuting for unlawful assembly or violating curfew.